-The greatest threats to Florida panthers are loss, degradation, and fragmentation of their habitat; however, intolerance may prevent their recovery.
+The greatest threats to Florida panthers are conversion, degradation, and fragmentation of their habitats.
 Collisions and road mortalities are increasing.
-In 2016, a record of 31 panthers were killed due to vehicle collisions.

-Manatees are protected under several legislative acts including the Endangered Species Act, Florida Manatee Sanctuary Act, Marine Mammal Protection Act, and the Florida Endangered and Threatened Species Act.
+Manatees are protected under several legislative acts.
 Specifically, the Florida Manatee Sanctuary Act declares the entire State of Florida to be a manatee “refuge and sanctuary,” and it is unlawful to intentionally or negligently “annoy, molest, harass, or disturb or attempt to molest, harass, or disturb any manatee.”
-It also authorizes the FWC to regulate operation and speed of motorboat traffic where manatee sightings are frequent.
 The FWC is authorized to issue permits that allow persons to operate at higher speeds than otherwise allowed in manatee speed protected zones or perform certain activities not normally allowed.
 Examples of these activities and more information can be found at FWC’s manatee Permit Review website.
-For additional permit information on dredging, filling, shoreline stabilization, and construction of in-water structures (e.g. docks, boat ramps, etc.) visit the U.S. Army Corps of Engineers (USACE) Determination Key.

 The Big Cypress fox squirrel (BCFS) (Sciurus niger avicennia, ST) is an endemic subspecies of eastern fox squirrel.
 It has a restricted geographic range in southwest Florida, and inhabits natural, rural, and urbanized habitats.
 BCFS are known to use a range of habitats including tropical hardwood forest, live oak forest, mangrove forest, cypress swamp, pine flatwoods, and suburban habitats, especially golf courses.
+Rapid urbanization of southwest Florida has resulted in extreme habitat loss and fragmentation for this subspecies.
 A large majority of BCFS nests are in bald cypress trees but BCFS nests have been found in slash pine and cabbage palm trees.
 Breeding can occur year-round but BCFS are most productive from November to February as well as April through July.
-Rapid urbanization of southwest Florida has resulted in habitat loss and fragmentation for this subspecies.

-Presence of these species have been investigated with methods of visual observations/signs (e.g. nests, stripped pine cones), camera trapping, and live trapping.
+Presence of these species are best surveyed with methods of visual observations for signs (e.g. nests, stripped pine cones) and camera trapping.
 More information about surveying and avoidance guidelines can be found in the Conservation Measures and Permitting Guidelines.

 The Everglades mink (Neovison vison evergladensis, ST) can be found in both fresh and salt water marsh habitats in the Everglades and Big Cypress.
 They are dependent on wetlands for foraging and raising young but change their use dependent on the season.
 In the dry season, they are more likely to use freshwater swamp forest where food sources become more concentrated.
-Their primary threats are altered hydrology and other habitat modifications (e.g. logging, land use conversion).
-Recommended conservation practices to benefit this species include maintaining or restoring hydrology in suitable areas, avoid placing impermeable surfaces near wetlands, and implementing prescribed fire in appropriate habitats.
+Their primary threats are altered hydrology and other habitat modifications (e.g. logging and land use conversion).
+Recommended conservation practices to benefit this species include maintaining or restoring hydrology in suitable areas, avoiding construction of impermeable surfaces near wetlands, and implementing prescribed fire in appropriate habitats.